HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 #### Component ordering

-!!!warning "Order-sensitive matching"
+!!! warning "Order-sensitive matching"
-    OpenSearch DN matching is **order-sensitive**.
-The DN component order in your Helm configuration **must match exactly** the order in your certificate.
+    OpenSearch DN matching is order-sensitive.
+The DN component order in your Helm configuration must match exactly the order in your certificate.

-    **Example:** If your certificate has `CN=Admin,OU=IT,O=Company,C=US`, you must use that exact order in the Helm chart.
-Using `C=US,O=Company,OU=IT,CN=Admin` will **fail authentication** even though it represents the same DN.
+    Example: If your certificate has `CN=Admin,OU=IT,O=Company,C=US`, use that exact order in the Helm chart.
+Using `C=US,O=Company,OU=IT,CN=Admin` will fail authentication, even though it represents the same DN.

     Always extract the DN from your certificate using the RFC 2253 format command shown above to ensure correct ordering.

 #### Special character escaping

-If your DN contains special characters in attribute values, you must escape them according to RFC 2253 rules:
+If your DN contains special characters in attribute values, escape them according to RFC 2253 rules.

 | Character | Escape Sequence | Example Value | Escaped in Helm Chart |
 |-----------|----------------|---------------|----------------------|